trussworks/trussels-guide/docs/trussels.md

 All Slack channels begin with “#” — you’ve seen some mentioned in this guide already.

-You’ve been added to 8 default channels:
+You’ve been added to 9 default channels:

 * **\#announcements**: Must-read messages for everyone at Truss.
 Discussions about announcements take place in other channels, typically #general or #random.
 * **\#random**: Not sure where it goes?
 It goes here!
-(This is also where we chatter during our weekly Prac meetings, instead of in the Zoom chat.)
+* **\#prac**: This is where we chatter during our weekly Prac meetings, instead of in the Zoom chat.
+Prac agendas are also pinned for convenience.
 * **\#general**: All-Truss updates.
 * **\#onboarding**: Questions & improvement suggestions for onboarding.
 * **\#love**: Share :heart: for your fellow Trussels and the things they do.